-Coal shoot grate Street advertising Advertising comes in a variety of different forms but the most common in the city centre are estate agent for sale and to let signs and retail 'A' boards.
-Estate agent signs are usually attached externally to a building.
+Good treatment of a shop front on Walmgate that retains character whilst providing a distinctive branding for the shop.
 Sale boards Estate agent signs are allowed under the Town and Country Planning (Control of Advertisements) Regulations 1992, without planning permission so long as they are removed within 14 days of sale or letting.
 In practice, especially when demand is sluggish these signs can stay up for long periods of time.
 These days of substantial internet use it is questionable whether there is a significant business case to be made for continuing with their use, especially in conservation areas.
-The council should work in partnership with estate agents to bring forward a ban on sale boards using current available legislation. "...the boards (for sale & to let) are detrimental... and, cumulatively, high numbers of them detract from the appearance of important streets in the Conservation Area.
+The council should work in partnership with estate agents to bring forward a ban on sale boards in conservation areas using current available legislation. "...the boards (for sale & to let) are detrimental... and, cumulatively, high numbers of them detract from the appearance of important streets in the Conservation Area.
 It is especially problematic in the historic commercial streets of Micklegate, Church Street, Shambles, Colliergate and Goodramgate."
 Historic core conservation area appraisal - 2011

-A sale board at the entrance to the Shambles from King's Square - one of York's most visited and most photographed areas.
+A too large sale board at the entrance to the Shambles from King's Square - one of York's most visited and most photographed areas.
 Banners The temporary use of advertising and informative banners is subject to planning permission and the council's development management service and conservation service should always be consulted.
 Banners can be visually intrusive and a significant detractor and their use should be restricted

-Inappropriate use of an informative banner potentially also sending out negative messages about the city 'A' boards These boards, literally an 'A' frame advertising board are generally made of timber with some form of hinge at the apex and are used ubiquitously throughout the city as advertising for retail shops, cafés and restaurants as well as advertising events and visitor offers in the city The use of these temporary advertising boards is arguably neither necessary or desirable.
+Inappropriate use of an informative banner potentially also sending out negative messages about the city 'A' boards These boards, literally an 'A' frame advertising board are generally made of timber with some form of hinge at the apex and are used ubiquitously throughout the city as advertising for retail shops, cafés and restaurants as well as advertising events and visitor offers in the city The use of these temporary advertising boards is arguably neither necessary nor desirable.
 In almost all cases they are an obstruction on the public highway and can be visually detracting from the setting of important public streets and spaces.
-There are generally sufficient suitable alternatives to 'A' boards and the council is looking to use its powers under relevant highway regulations to control their use, but also to facilitate alternative signing where appropriate, subject to the current scrutiny committee examination of poolicy in this area. "...A-boards on footpaths were the most frequently cited obstruction, especially by those with visual impairments and those using wheelchairs."
-York city centre access & mobility audit (2012), CAE
+There are generally sufficient suitable alternatives to 'A' boards and the council is looking to use its powers under relevant highway regulations to control their use, but also to facilitate alternative signing where appropriate, subject to the current scrutiny committee examination of policy in this area. "...A-boards on footpaths were the most frequently cited obstruction, especially by those with visual impairments and those using wheelchairs."
+York city centre access & mobility audit (2012), CAE "...Members talked about how heavy many of the boards are and how they are often scattered across walkways, sometimes causing a dangerous obstruction.
+The group talked about how it is essential for many people including blind and partially sighted people to have a clear route along a pavement.
+They stated that the proliferation of A-boards can make it difficult for those with sight difficulties to negotiate the path.
+This can result in them walking into A-boards and injuring themselves, or inadvertently walking into the road whilst attempting to avoid these obstructions..."
+The York Campaigns Group, consultation feedback 2013